Concrete mixer

-A concrete mixer (often colloquially called a cement mixer) is a device that homogeneously combines cement, aggregate such as sand or gravel, and water to form concrete.
+A concrete mixer (also cement mixer) is a device that homogeneously combines cement, aggregate (e.g. sand or gravel), and water to form concrete.
 A typical concrete mixer uses a revolving drum to mix the components.
 For smaller volume works, portable concrete mixers are often used so that the concrete can be made at the construction site, giving the workers ample time to use the concrete before it hardens.
 An alternative to a machine is mixing concrete by hand.
 This is usually done in a wheelbarrow; however, several companies have recently begun to sell modified tarps for this purpose.

-The concrete mixer was invented by Columbus, Ohio industrialist Gebhardt Jaeger.
+The concrete mixer was invented by Columbus, Ohio, industrialist Gebhardt Jaeger.

 History

 One of the first concrete mixers ever was developed in 1900 by T.L.
 Smith in Milwaukee.
 The mixer already exhibited the still common basic construction with a tiltable conical drum (as double cone at that time) with blades.
-1925, at least two mixers, built 25 years ago, were still in use (serial numbers 37 and 82).
+On February 9, 1904, the first portable concrete mixer was patented by Richard Bodlaender, an inventor from Breslau, Germany.
+This concrete mixer was horse-drawn and called 'Mortar Mixer'.
+It worked by replacing the front wheels with a large drum that held large paddles for mixing the cement.1925, at least two mixers, built 25 years ago, were still in use (serial numbers 37 and 82).
 The Smith Mascot in essence has the same construction of the small mixers used today.
 In the 1920s, the T.L.
 Smith Company in Milwaukee built the world's largest concrete mixers.
 Mixers of this company were used e. g. for the construction of the Wilson Dam (six 2-yard and two 4-yard mixers, at the time the largest single installation of the largest concrete mixers in the world), the first stadium of the Ohio State University and the Exchequer Dam.
+Roscoe Lee was granted a patent in 1934 for his transit concrete mixer design.
+This design made it possible for new trucks to be turned into concrete mixers by using a crane to put a drum on the back of the truck.
+It was less expensive than a cement truck dedicated to only carrying cement and allowed the trucks used to continue to be adapted for other things.
+Concrete mixers have continued to advance.
+Recently, research detailing a forward simulation model of an energy-saving concrete mixer using hydraulic technology was released based on Matlab/Simulink technology.